LaszloLueck/Pihole2Influx/README.md

 This tool, inside of the docker-container, gets data from a Pihole-DNS-Resolver, especially the FTLDNS (Faster than light dns), convert and put them into a influxdb timeseries database.

 ## What makes this tool different from other tools?
-The the data will catched via the telnet-interface of pihole.
+The data will catched via the telnet-interface of pihole.
 With this interface, it collects much more data as of using the web-Restful-API.

 ## Prerequisites